Superinsulation: Definition

-Nisson & Dutt (1985) suggest that a house might be described as "superinsulated" if the cost of space heating is lower than the cost of water heating.
+Nisson & Dutt (1985) suggest that a house might be described as "superinsulated" if the cost of space heating is lower than that of water heating.

-Beside the above mentioned meaning of high level of insulation, the terms superinsulation and superinsulating materials is in use for high R/inch insulation material like vacuum insulation panels (VIPs) and aerogel.
+Besides the meaning mentioned above of high level of insulation, the terms superinsulation and superinsulating materials are in use for high R/inch insulation materials like vacuum insulation panels (VIPs) and aerogel.

 Theory

-A superinsulated house is intended to reduce heating needs very significantly and may even be heated predominantly by intrinsic heat sources (waste heat generated by appliances and the body heat of the occupants) with very small amounts of backup heat.
-This has been demonstrated to work even in very cold climates but requires close attention to construction details in addition to the insulation (see IEA Solar Heating & Cooling Implementing Agreement Task 13).
+A superinsulated house is intended to reduce heating needs significantly and may even be heated predominantly by intrinsic heat sources (waste heat generated by appliances and the body heat of the occupants) with small amounts of backup heat.
+This has been demonstrated to work even in frigid climates but requires close attention to construction details in addition to the insulation (see IEA Solar Heating & Cooling Implementing Agreement Task 13).

 History

 The term "superinsulation" was coined by Wayne Schick at the University of Illinois Urbana–Champaign.
 In 1976 he was part of a team that developed a design called the "Lo-Cal" house, using computer simulations based on the climate of Madison, Wisconsin.
 Several houses, duplexes and condominiums based on Lo-Cal principles were built in Champaign–Urbana in the 1970s.

 In 1977 the "Saskatchewan House" was built in Regina, Saskatchewan, by a group of Canadian government agencies.
-It was the first house to publicly demonstrate the value of superinsulation and generated a lot of attention.
+It was the first house to demonstrate the value of superinsulation publicly and generated much attention.
 It originally included some experimental evacuated-tube solar panels, but they were not needed and were later removed.
 The house was heated primarily by waste heat from appliances and the occupants.
 In 1977 the "Leger House" was built by Eugene Leger, in East Pepperell, Massachusetts.
 It had a more conventional appearance than the "Saskatchewan House", and also received extensive publicity.
 Publicity from the "Saskatchewan House" and the "Leger House" influenced other builders, and many superinsulated houses were built over the next few years.
-These houses also influenced Wolfgang Feist when he developed the Passivhaus standard.
+These houses also influenced Wolfgang Feist's development of the Passivhaus standard.